 What is Spousal Maintenance?

-Spousal maintenance (also known as spousal support) is financial support paid by a party to a marriage to their former husband or wife in circumstances where they are unable to adequately support themselves.
+Spousal maintenance (also known as spousal support) is financial support paid by a party to a marriage to their former husband or wife in circumstances where they cannot adequately support themselves.

 When is Spousal Maintenance Payable?